The Power of Family Caregiving

 It wasn’t easy at times, Joe admits, especially at first.
 In addition to showing signs of dementia, Katherine had diabetes, which needed to be managed.
 Joe left his position at the law firm and started a pet care business from home.
 Between running a business and caring for his mother, Joe barely had time to take care of himself.

-Recognizing the need for additional support, in 2007 Joe reached out to Seniorlink (now known as Careforth) and was able to enroll in Adult Foster Care, a Massachusetts structured family caregiving program.
-For the next 14 years, through this program, Joe’s care team from Seniorlink provided coaching and emotional and financial support, helping him manage the day-to-day as well as crises, such as when Katherine was diagnosed with a gall bladder infection in 2013.
+Recognizing the need for additional support, Joe reached out to Seniorlink (now known as Careforth) in 2007 and was able to enroll in Adult Foster Care, a Massachusetts Structured Family Caregiving program.
+For the next 14 years, through this program, Joe’s care team from Careforth provided coaching and emotional and financial support, helping him manage the day-to-day as well as crises, such as when Katherine was diagnosed with a gall bladder infection in 2013.
 “That was a close call,” Joe recalls.
 But Katherine recovered and was able to continue living at home and enjoying life.

-Katherine passed away peacefully just last October surrounded by her family.
+Katherine passed away peacefully in October 2021 surrounded by her family.
 “I never would have imagined this all those years ago,” Joe says, adding that even up until the very end, Katherine recognized Joe and his wife, Julie, and her beloved grandchildren.

 Joining the Ranks of Caregiver Nation